SIMITGROUP/phpjasperxml/README.md

 About PHPJasperXML
 ------------------
 We initialize this project to ease the develop web/printer friendly report in php.
 After many year development this project is stable and created a lot of web report.
 You can design your report via jasper report studio (http://community.jaspersoft.com/project/jaspersoft-studio) and then use phpjasperxml to render it in php.
-Now javabridge is required at server side.
+No javabridge is required at server side.
 We borrow tcpdf and phpexcel to export our report in pdf/excel.
 So far it support up to php7.2 (only tested in 7.0, and 7.2)

 If export excel is crucial and you required fast export excel engine (phpexcel is painfully slow), you can get commercial driver from:
 1. Cross platform Excel Library (written in c/c++) http://www.libxl.com/